Chemotherapy (also called chemo) is a type of cancer treatment that uses drugs to kill cancer cells.

 The chemotherapy goes directly into a vein

-The chemotherapy is given by a shot in a muscle in your arm, thigh, or hip, or right under the skin in the fatty part of your arm, leg, or belly
+You receive chemotherapy by a shot in a muscle in your arm, thigh, or hip, or right under the skin in the fatty part of your arm, leg, or belly

-The chemotherapy is injected into the space between the layers of tissue that cover the brain and spinal cord
+You receive chemotherapy through an injection into the space between the layers of tissue that cover the brain and spinal cord

 - Intraperitoneal (IP)